How to Trade

 Why the Stock Markets Love Trump

-When Trump’s predecessor relinquished the presidency, he did so in the middle of an undeniable streak of growth in the wake of the 2008 global market collapse.
+When Trump’s predecessor relinquished the presidency, he did so in the middle of an undeniable streak of growth in the wake of the 2008 global A location or entity where people and entities can negotiate and trade assets of value. collapse.

-In February 2009 the Dow Jones index hit 7062.93, its lowest level since mid-1997.
+In February 2009 the A business and financial news & analysis company that publishes the Dow Jones 30 index, which tracks... index hit 7062.93, its lowest level since mid-1997.
 By the time Obama was re-elected the Dow was up to 12,588 points and higher, and when the time came for Obama to hand over the reins, the Dow was sitting at nearly 20,000 points, and excitement in the business world was palpable over Trump’s win.

 Trump, for all his bluster and boisterous nature, was viewed as a business world candidate, which was also partly down to how he had “sold” himself during his campaign.
 He claimed he would quit treaties and deals that were not in the US’ favour and procure better ones through his negotiation skills.